jameslairdsmith/CT_Rainfall/Cleaning_CT_Rainfall_Data.md

 Cleaning Cape Town Rainfall Data
 ================================

-The following code is used to extract and clean rainfall data from Cape Town International Airport.
+The following code is used to extract, clean and analyse rainfall data from Cape Town International Airport.

 The data is available from: <ftp://ftp.ncdc.noaa.gov/pub/data/gsod/>

+The data is initially grouped by date and then by station number.
+Cape Town's station number is 688160.

 Loading the dependencies
 ------------------------